AnandChourasia007/Asciify-video/README.md

 4. Put the video you want to asciify as 'video.mp4'.

-5. Open terminal locate the directory where you have stored the downloaded code and run
+5. Open terminal and locate the directory where you have stored the downloaded code and run,

         python videotoascii.py